Mary Abney: Links to the 'Religious Revival'

 Lady Abney was of an Independent religious faith (known as Congregational, after the 1830s), as were her husband Sir Thomas Abney and long-term houseguest Dr Isaac Watts.
 Throughout the year when Sir Thomas held office as Lord Mayor, and Mary Abney was Lady Mayoress, they each had to practice occasional conformity to the Church of England, as required by law.
 Similarly, as Lady of the Manor, Mary Abney had to uphold the general conformity of the parish church of the Stoke Newington Manor.

 Privately as an Independent, she was close friend of the religious revivalist Selina Hastings, Countess of Huntingdon.
 The Countess formed her own independent religious group within the independent Methodist movement, although working to compromise with the Anglican authorities.
 The Countess financed many revivalist causes, including the independent preacher George Whitefield.
 In her later years, she helped sponsor the visit to Britain of Olaudah Equiano, an African who was freed from slavery in the British colonies.
 He had become an abolitionist, and settled and married in England.

 Lady Abney is mainly remembered as the sponsor of Isaac Watts, who lived in her household for 36 years.
 He is considered the first notable English hymnologist; he composed original works of Christian worship rather than using phrases from Biblical passages.
 His famous hymns include "Joy to the World" and "Our God, Our Help in Ages Past".
 Through this association, Lady Abney became part of a circle of many independent religious thinkers, including Philip Doddridge.

 As one of Watts' main benefactors and likely his sole benefactor from 1734 until his death in 1748, Lady Mary enabled his work as a poet and scholar.
 His texts became standard in the New World as well as in Great Britain.
-Following Watts' death in 1748, Lady Mary had a memorial to him constructed at Bunhill Fields, which she co-financed with neighbor Sir John Hartopp.
+Following Watts' death in 1748, Lady Mary had a memorial to him constructed at Bunhill Fields, which she co-financed with neighbour Sir John Hartopp.

 Death and charity

 Following Mary Abney's death in 1750 at the age of 73, she was buried near her brother Thomas Gunston, beneath the chancel of Old Stoke Newington Church.
 (This is now called St Mary's Old Church and it overlooks today's Clissold Park.)

-Her daughter, Elizabeth Abney (c1704-1782), inherited The Manor of Stoke Newington, together with Abney House and Abney Park.
+Her daughter, Elizabeth Abney (c.1704-1782), inherited The Manor of Stoke Newington, together with Abney House and Abney Park.
 She managed the estate, along with another at Tilford in the parish of Farnham, Surrey.
 Elizabeth Abney died a spinster aged 78 on 20 August 1782.
 In her will, she directed that her estates be sold and all proceeds be given to Nonconformist charities.

 Newington Academy for Girls was a Quaker school established in 1824 in Fleetwood House, the immediate neighbour to Abney House.
 The students were allowed to use Abney Park.
 The opening of Abney Park Cemetery gave a new use to Lady Mary's landscaped grounds.